masc-ucsc/docs/docs/pyrope/05b-statements.md

 return "fail" unless success_condition
 ```

-Complex assignments like `a |> b(1) |> c` can not be gated because it is not
-clear if the gated applies to the last call or the whole pipeline sequence.
-Similarly, gating ifs/match statements do not make much sense.
+Gating `if`/`match` statements does not make much sense.
 As a result,
 `when`/`unless` can only be applied to assignments, function calls, and code
 block control statements (`return`, `break`, `continue`).